Chapter 36 : 35- The Eye of the Storm

 “The cells are enchanted.”
 Cecilia explained.
 “The Fiendfyre only burned away the outer protections around the prison.
 Only Azkaban Goblins can open these cells.
 Devring.”
 The Goblin looked up at Cecilia and it was obvious the creature was under the Imperious Curse.
 “Open the cells.”
 The Goblin obeyed and placing its hand on one of the bars of Umbridge’s cell, the entire bar glowed before swinging open.
 Cecilia then waved her wand and the chains attaching Umbridge to the stone wall broke off of her.
 She did the same for Nolan when his cell door had been opened and, as the two newly released prisoners went to pick a wand from the bag Felicia had brought, she turned to Marietta.

-The Goblin opened her cell and, before Cecilia had a chance, Nolan waved the wand he had examined and Marietta’s chains blasted violently off the wall.
+The Goblin opened her cell but, before Cecilia even had the chance, Nolan waved the wand he had examined and Marietta’s chains blasted violently off the wall.
 Nolan smiled.

 “Found one.”
 He said, giving his new wand a praising look.
 “What’s its core?
 Felicia?”
 Nolan asked but Felicia was gripping her wounds again.